RobbieW69/7DTD-Mods-A21/README.md

   </summary>

 + Chainsaw cuts very quickly now.
++ Added my own ammo to bows called Pebbles, made with rocks, doesn't do alot of damage unless headshots.
++ Item modifier slots now scale with level.
++ Battery's can now be crafted to level 6 (need Heavy Armor Perk, temp will fix later)
 + Added tons of recipes and recipe changes to make more sense.(Beaker, Coal, Acid, ect)
 + Books that have already been read now have a green checkmark.
 + Empty jars and buckets can now be filled at Sinks, just use secondary action with the jar in hand when standing at a sink.